ivanbeldad/docker-laravel/dockerfiles/README.md

 This project was generated with [ivandelabeldad/docker-laravel](https://github.com/ivandelabeldad/docker-laravel) version 1.0.0.

-## Create new app

-Run `docker run --rm -v /your/app/directory:/app ivandelabeldad/laravel:1.0 create` to create the project.

 ## Development server

 Run `docker run -p 8000:8000 -d -v /your/app/directory:/app ivandelabeldad/laravel:1.0 serve` for a dev server.
 Navigate to `http://localhost:8000/`.